carpentries-incubator/twitter-with-twarc/_episodes/04-twitter-api.md

 questions:
 - "How exactly are we using the Twitter API?"
 - "What endpoints are available to me?"
-- "Working within our limits"
+- "What are the limitations of our accounts"
 objectives:
 - "Defining API, and what makes the Twitter API special"
 - "Demonstrating other features of twarc in the context of endpoints"
 keypoints:
-- "A simpler example: URL parameter API’s"
 - "There are many online sources of Twitter data"
+- "Utilities and plugins come with twarc to help us out"
 ---

 ## The Twitter v.2 API

 If we are to retreive data, Twitter does not give us a huge data load of csv's or other giant files of data (we would not want that anyways).
 Instead Twitter makes data access available to researchers that apply for the twitter api.
 The Twitter Api allows applicants to collect tweets.
 This is also so Twitter can keep track of who is getting this data, and monitor data use.

 Recall that API is an acronym for Application Programming Interface.
 Compared to v1, the most recent version of the Twitter API (v2) includes additional levels of access, more features, and faster onboarding for developers and academic researchers.

 The Twitter API comes along with all sorts of rules and regulations: how to submit requests, how many requests you can make in an hour, how many Tweets you can download in a month.

 That last regulation is something we should highlight.
 The level of API access you have is limited to 500,000 Tweets per month.
 For that reason, while we collect Tweets during this workshop, let's get in the habit of limiting ourselves to 500 Tweets.

 ~~~
 !twarc2 timeline --limit 500 UCSBLibrary > 'source-data/ucsblib.jsonl'